-Founded on the 15th of February 1912, the Mkhuze (often also spelled Mkuze) Game Reserve's main claim to fame is the richness of its birdlife, with over 400 recorded species being found in the approximately 40 000 ha that the reserve covers.
+Founded on the 15th of February 1912, the Mkhuze (often also spelt Mkuze) Game Reserve's main claim to fame is the richness of its birdlife, with over 400 recorded species being found in the approximately 40 000 ha that the reserve covers.

 It's located in Northern Zululand South Africa, about 335km (208 miles) from Durban along the N2 which is the main north coast road.
 The hides which overlook the pans and waterholes here are some of the best that you will find in any game area in Southern Africa particularly if your interests are wildlife and bird photography.